xiurongy3506/independent_study/entries/entry1.md

 **Final Decision**: Because both Jennifer and I both wanted to create a productivity app, we decided to cooperate.
 Jennifer will be learning MySQL, and I will be learning Swift.

 ## What is Swift?
-Swift is a programming language for macOS, iOS, watchOS, and tvO, developed by Apple.
+Swift is a programming language for macOS, iOS, watchOS, and tvOS, developed by Apple.

 #### :star: Setting up Swift
 By googling “Swift set up,” I came across the Download section on [swift.org](https://swift.org/download/).